PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 The goal of this convention is to:

-- avoid bloating the HTML markup with things designers are not interested in: a designer expects a class to be used for styling and knows they can remove any class they wish without breaking functionality
+- avoid bloating the HTML markup with things designers are not interested in – a designer expects a class to be used for styling and knows they can remove any class they wish without breaking functionality.
-- make it easy to keep the Javascript working with different themes: we'll keep our selectors simple in the Starter Theme, adding `data-*` attributes or `id`s where needed so that when you move things around everything keeps working smoothly
+- make it easy to keep the Javascript working with different themes – we'll keep our selectors simple in the Starter Theme, adding `data-*` attributes or `id`s where needed so that when you move things around everything keeps working smoothly.

 ### No Bootstrap